 SRI is headquartered a few minutes north of Pittsburgh in Seven Fields, Pennsylvania.
-SRI also has offices in Birmingham, Alabama; Los Angeles, CA; Dublin, Ireland; and Osaka, Japan.
+SRI also has offices in Portland, OR; Los Angeles, CA; Dublin, Ireland; and Osaka, Japan.
 Auditors are based in strategic locations across North America and the international areas we serve

 Does SRI consult?

 SRI does not provide consulting services.
 Like most independent auditing industries, SRI considers consulting a conflict of interest and does not provide those services.
 SRI has, however, audited companies that have worked with very effective consultants, and we would be pleased to make several recommendations of companies to whom you could inquire.

 Does SRI permit the use of its registered trademark or accreditation logos?

 The SRI registered organization may use the SRI Certification Marks (along with the phrase “ISO XXXXX Registered by SRI Quality System Registrar” or “Registered to ISO XXXXX by SRI Quality System Registrar”, if not specifically in the mark) on its certificates, stationery and literature, subject to certain conditions.
 Permitted Use of the Registered Marks and Logos is captured in documentation provided to the Client at registration.
 “Logos” under “Resources” on the SRI web site provide a complete library of logos to use to demonstrate certification.